grocerycrud/documentation/3.x/getting_started/migrating-from-v2-to-v3.md

 ---
-id: grocery-crud-enterprise-upgrade-notes
+id: migrating-from-v2-to-v3
-title: Upgrade Notes
+title: Migrating from v2 to v3
-description: Upgrade notes to update from version 2 to version 3 of Grocery CRUD Enterprise.
+description: Upgrade notes to update from version 2 to version 3 for Grocery CRUD Enterprise.
-canonical: v3.x/docs/grocery-crud-enterprise-upgrade-notes
+canonical: v3.x/docs/migrating-from-v2-to-v3
 previous:
 next:
 ---